Cooking in The Keys

 For this recipe, I'm using Melissa's Dutch Yellow Potatoes, a hybrid type of small yellow potato.
 I purchased them at the grand opening of Publix in Key Largo, our local grocery store.

-You can typically find baby Yukon Gold potatoes at most grocery stores, particularly those with a well-stocked produce section.
+You can usually find baby Yukon Gold potatoes at most grocery stores.
+This is especially true for stores with a good produce section.

 If your local grocery store doesn't carry them, you can try specialty stores, organic markets, or farmers' markets.